-- A. lead
+A. lead

-- B. zinc
+B. zinc

-- C. tin
+C. tin

-- D. iron
+D. iron

-- E. nickel
+E. nickel

-Bronze is a reddish-brown alloy that can be made by mixing copper with other metals such as tin or arsenic.
+Bronze is a reddish-brown alloy that can be made by mixing copper with other metals, such as tin or arsenic.

 The list does not include the arsenic element, but it does include the tin element.

 The correct answer must be tin because the other metals cannot be combined with copper to make bronze.

-C must be the correct answer for this question.
+Option C must be the correct answer to this question.

+Alloys and Malleability

 Pure metal elements are usually described as being malleable and ductile because they are made up of atoms that are all essentially the same size.

 The similarly sized atoms are arranged into a relatively simple three-dimensional lattice, and it is easy for one layer of pure metal atoms to slide over another layer of pure metal atoms.

 Alloys are usually described as being much less malleable and ductile because they are made up of at least two different types of atoms and the alloy atoms are not arranged into one simple lattice.

+Alloys and Malleability (Continued)

 Each layer of alloy atoms can have its own unique structure that differs from every other layer, and it is much more challenging to push one layer of alloy atoms over another layer of alloy atoms.

 The irregular arrangement of atoms in alloys also explains why they are usually stronger and harder than pure metals.

 The following figure shows how the simple lattice structure of one metal element (A) can be disrupted if it is mixed with a second altogether different metal element (B).